gabrielspmoreira/cross_bloomfilter/README.md

 ## Dump headers
-This implementation provides utilities for serializing / deserializing Bloom filters so they can be sent over the network.
+This implementation provides utilities for serializing / deserializing Bloom filters so they can be stored in files/databases or sent over the network.
 It supports dumping options like gzip and base64 formats.
-Since when you create a Bloom filter, you need to initialize it with parameters of expected cardinality and false positive rates.
+When you create a Bloom filter, you need to initialize it with parameters of expected cardinality and false positive rates.
 Those parameters are stored as a header when serializing the filter.
-It uses a 16 bit checksum as part of the header.
+It uses a 16 bit checksum as part of the header, to allow its consistency validation during deserialization.

 ### Serialized filter structure: